Searching for Dark Matter Annihilation with IceCube and P-ONE: Analysis and Results

-We then perform the analysis for DM pair annihilation to W-bosons and consequent decay to muon neutrinos, depicted in Fig. \ref{fig:limits_w}.
+We now analyze DM pair annihilation to W-bosons and consequent decay to muon neutrinos, depicted in \autoref{fig:limits_w}.
 This analysis is done for the P-ONE detector with the numerical data from \cite{Cook_book} assuming equilateral distribution amongst the flavors.
 The low energy cutoff was lowered to 500 GeV for this analysis.
-Our new limits (in the case of IceCube) are 1 order of magnitude more stringent than previous analyses, e.g. IC79 by IceCube\cite{Bissok}, while we predict P-ONE's sensitivity using ten years of data to be even greater. \\ Similarly, we have analyzed the $\tau$-lepton channel for IceCube and P-ONE, with an NFW profile for $\nu_{\mu}\bar{\nu}_{\mu}$ pair production.
-Fig. \ref{fig:limits_pone_tt} shows the improvement between our results and previous IC79 Galactic halo\cite{44_ice_GC_GH} and IC86 Galactic halo with all sky cascade signal\cite{IC86_Aartsen_2016} studies. \\ In both annihilation scenarios, we expected P-ONE to outperform IceCube by an order of magnitude.
-The "jump" in the $10^3$ to $10^{3.5}$ energy region which one can see in Fig. \ref{fig:limits_pone}, is still present in Fig. \ref{fig:limits_w} and \ref{fig:limits_pone_tt}.
-However, the jump is not as intense as it is for the direct channel, since the neutrino spectrum is not a mass resonant peak rather it is a distribution over the energy up to the dark matter mass discussed in \ref{fig:spectrum_1e3}.
+Our new limits (in the case of IceCube) are in energies above 1 TeV more stringent than previous analyses, e.g., IC86 by IceCube\cite{IC86_Aartsen_2016}.
+At the same time, we predict P-ONE's sensitivity using ten years of data to be even greater.

+Similarly, we have analyzed the $\tau$-lepton channel for IceCube and P-ONE, with an NFW profile for $\nu_{\mu}\bar{\nu}_{\mu}$ pair production. \autoref{fig:limits_pone_tt} shows the improvement between our results and the previous IC86 Galactic halo with all sky cascade signal\cite{IC86_Aartsen_2016} study. \\ In both annihilation scenarios, we expected P-ONE to outperform IceCube by an order of magnitude.
+The "jump" in the $10^3$ to $10^{3.5}$ energy region which one can see in \autoref{fig:limits_pone}, is still present in \autoref{fig:limits_w} and \autoref{fig:limits_pone_tt}.
+However, the jump is not as intense as it is for the direct channel since the neutrino spectrum is not a mass resonant peak rather, it is a distribution over the energy up to the dark matter mass discussed in \autoref{fig:spectrum_1e3}.

-Fig. \ref{fig:limits_pone_tt} shows that the projected P-ONE sensitivity to dark matter annihilation will exceed the constraints set by Fermi+MAGIC $\gamma$-ray limits for 15 dwarf satellite galaxies \cite{Fermi_magic_2016} in the high-mass region.
+\autoref{fig:limits_pone_tt} shows that the projected P-ONE sensitivity to dark matter annihilation will exceed the constraints set by Fermi+MAGIC $\gamma$-ray limits for 15 dwarf satellite galaxies \cite{Fermi_magic_2016} in the high-mass region as well as exceeds that of predicted by ANTARES collaboration for 4532 days \cite{ANTARES_4532}.